peilinUWU/rasa/data/nlu.md

 - turn off my stove
 - umm
 - wait a bit i am still reading
-- what about wheather
-- what are contextual AI assistants and how different are they from chatbots?
-- what are you doing now?
-- what are your uses for universities
-- what did you eat for lunch?
-- what do oyu think about siri?
-- what do you think abou siri?
-- what do you think of alexa
-- what does your soul feel my friend
-- what doing
-- what else?
-- what films do you like
-- what i do after cd starter-pack-rasa-stack?
-- what is a discourse?
-- what is a mascot
-- what is adlingo
-- what is differance between bot and mascot?
-- what is evolution ?
-- what is google rcs
-- what is machine learning
-- what is nice?
-- what is the capital of delhi
-- what is the capital of india
-- what is the current petrol price
-- what is the day ?
-- what is the real use case where we can use this one
-- what is your address?
-- what is your purpose
-- what lnu mean?
-- what the latest news ?
-- what you ate today?
-- what's 5 + 5
-- what's a newsletter?
-- what's gingerale
-- what's your wife doing this weekend
-- what?
-- whats that
-- whats the sign
-- when is the next train is coming?
-- where do i get install files for mac?
-- where is Oslo?
-- where is mexico?
-- wheres the party?
-- which city are you talking about?
-- which email
-- which email should i send to ?
 - which file is created first while developing chat bot
-- which is the LNU asynchronism ?
-- which kind
-- who are the engineers at rasa?
-- who are they?
-- who is the MD of samsung bangalore ?
-- who is the president of india ?
-- who is your favourite robot?
 - who let the [dog](animal) out
-- who was hitler
-- who will anser my email?
-- who's Bill Gates?
-- whta you think about gdpr?
 - why
-- why do you need that?
 - why its called rasa ?
-- will u kill me
-- will u kill me?
 - winter is already leaving
-- with you recommend me?
 - would you like some water
 - yeah, my [dog](animal) was drinking a couple of litres of water per day and tried drinking the swimming pool
 - you already have that
 - you can learn how to make a coffe
-- you have children?
 - you have job opening
 - you lock sweety
 - you should learn to count